Vishal Dadlani: Controversies

 In the aftermath of the Panama Paper leaks, the names of Dadlani and some of his family members surfaced due to investments they made through his company Sunny Blessing Holding Inc. in the British Virgin Islands.
-Some of these transactions are currently under investigation by the enforcement directorate.
+Some of these transactions are currently under investigation by the Enforcement Directorate.

 In 2016, he received strong opposition for criticizing the Jain monk Muni Tarun Sagar in a tweet.
 He was accused of hurting religious sentiments and several First information reports were filed against him, though the monk is said to not have taken the issue seriously.
 Dadlani later wrote an open letter, saying that the tweets had been his biggest mistake.
 He was reprimanded and fined by the Punjab and Haryana High Court for the tweet.

 In 2024, Dadlani again faced criticism following his reaction to an incident at Chandigarh Airport, where actress Kangana Ranaut was assaulted by a Central Industrial Security Force (CISF) constable.
 Dadlani publicly praised the constable and offered her a job.
 Subsequently, singer Sona Mohapatra criticized Dadlani in response to a tweet that referred to him as a "rare gem of Bollywood" for his actions.
 Mohapatra questioned his integrity, citing his association with Anu Malik, who had been accused of sexual harassment by multiple women in 2018.

-Playback singer
+In 2026, Dadlani again faced criticism over his tweets following his meeting with Safina Khan (journalist and vlogger) and an alleged ISI member.
+Some tweets of him trended on Twitter slamming him as he said to Richard Dawkins, "You're wrong.
+ISIS is geo-politically motivated.
+'ISLAM' is what they are using to cover-up Western involvement."

-Dadlani got his first break as a playback singer for other music directors when Shankar–Ehsaan–Loy asked him to sing "Kiss Of Love" for the movie Jhoom Barabar Jhoom (2007).
-His first released track was "Dhoom Again" for Dhoom 2 (2006) by music director Pritam, as asked by Aditya Chopra.
+Playback singing

-Partial list of films Dadlani has recorded vocals for:
+Dadlani got his first break as a playback singer for other music directors when Shankar–Ehsaan–Loy approached him to sing "Kiss Of Love", for the movie Jhoom Barabar Jhoom (2007).
+His first released track was "Dhoom Again" for Dhoom 2 (2006) by music director Pritam, as suggested by Aditya Chopra.